 Before studying psychology, I was so eager to tell people who are depressed to just be happy and move on.
 I soon came to realise that it is never that easy.
 In fact, saying that does not make them feel better and may worsen their symptoms.
 So, the first tip is DO NOT try to talk them into feeling better.

 The second advice is DO NOT JUDGE.
 Feeling depressed may come with all kinds of irrational thoughts about other people and oneself.
 Thirdly, in good days, DO NOT BELITTLE their feelings and what they are going through.
 Suffering from depression does not mean that one is locked up in their room and crying 24/7.
 Similarly, DO NOT BE OVERLY COMPASSIONATE.
 Your near one may be suffering from depression, but may not know about it.
 Even if they do feel that they have lost themselves, they may not want to admit.
 Being overly compassionate may make matters worse.

 Finally, ENCOURAGE them to seek professional help.
 However, DO NOT NAG or over-involve yourself.

 I have had clients being referred to me with chronic back pain and irritable bowel syndrome.
-It took a few sessions to dig deep and realise that these physical symptoms may be related to depression.
-Let’s get one thing straight though.
+It took a few sessions to dig deep and realize that these physical symptoms may be related to depression.
+Let’s get one thing straight, though.
 I’m not saying that having back pain or IBS is a symptom of depression.
 However, depression may be related to these symptoms.
 So what are symptoms of depression?

-According to Diagnostic and Statistical Manual of Mental Disorder V, criteria for Major Depressive Disorder is as follows:
+According to the Diagnostic and Statistical Manual of Mental Disorder V, criteria for Major Depressive Disorder is as follows:

 - Depressed mood or a loss of interest or pleasure in daily activities for more than two weeks.